This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - How do I complete the online application form?

-Once you have all necessary documents to show you meet the Student visa requirements, you can then move on to completing the visa application form online.
+Once you have all the necessary documents to show that you meet the Student Visa requirements, you can then move on to completing the online visa application form.

-You can draft and save the form anytime you like, even whilst you are getting your documents ready.
-But it is important not to submit it until you are sure your documents clearly show you meet the Student visa requirements.
+You can draft the form and save it at anytime, but it is important not to submit it until you are absolutely sure that your documents clearly show that you meet the Student Visa requirements.

-*VERY IMPORTANT - The UKVI will count the day you pay for the application as the official date you applied.
+*VERY IMPORTANT - UKVI will count the day you pay for the application as the official date that you applied for your visa.
 All visa requirements should have been met by the day you pay for the application.
-For example, you should have already held money for 28 days and gotten the correct documents to show this by the time you pay for the application.
+To clarify, you should have already held money for 28 days and hold the correct documents to show this by the time you pay for the application.
 You cannot pay for the application and then wait 28 days.

 - How much does the visa application cost?